WIPACrepo/wipac-dev-py-setup-action/README.md

 ### Details
 - `setup.cfg` sections needed for publishing a package to PyPI are auto-generated,
 - hyper-linked badges are added to the `README.md`,
-- the root directory's `dependencies.log` is overwritten/updated (by way of [pip-compile](https://github.com/jazzband/pip-tools)) along with dedicated `requirements-EXTRA.txt` files for each package "extra", and
+- the root directory's `dependencies.log` is overwritten/updated (by way of [pip-compile](https://github.com/jazzband/pip-tools)) along with dedicated `dependencies-EXTRA.txt` files for each package "extra", and
 - `py.typed` files are created as needed.
 Commits are git-pushed by the "github-actions" bot (github-actions@github.com) by default, or your chosen actor configured by inputs (`git_committer_name` & `git_committer_email`).